dcanasp/memory_bank/low level/computer parts/BIOS.md

 - UEFI is considered the successor to BIOS, addressing many of the older system's limitations.
 - Modern systems are **predominantly** equipped with **UEFI**, though some may still offer a legacy BIOS mode for compatibility with older systems.
-- You can **access** this **BIOS/UEFI** as in the software, in this window you can change what [[os]] to use, the drivers, and more.
+- You can **access** this **BIOS/UEFI** as in the software, in this window you can change what [[OS]] to use, the drivers, and more.
 Normally to do that you hit one key when turning up the device (f1,f2,f12 depends on the computer, you can google `how to enter bios`)
 ![[Bios.png]]